Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,46.2,55.16.md

 ### Transcript

-> Early Access will launch on Tuesday, March 19 at, wait for it, 5PM GMT.
+> When exactly will Early Access launch?
+Early Access will launch on Tuesday, March 19 at, wait for it, 5PM GMT.
+I pre-purchased Satisfactory but it's not appearing in my game library.